Kotvitz/ShoperBackend/README.md

 # ShoperBackend

-This is the backend API for the Shoper integration project, built with ASP.NET Core and .NET 9.
+This is the backend API for the **Shoper App** project, built with ASP.NET Core and .NET 9.
 It integrates with the Shoper.pl API to retrieve product data and provide a JSON endpoint for product suggestions.

 ## Features